 8. Howie Mandel

-Comedian, showman and current judge on the show America’s Got Talent, Howie Mandel is famous for his OCD, specifically about being a germaphobe, and even penning a book entitled “Here’s the Deal, Don’t Touch Me.”
+Comedian, showman, and current judge on the show America’s Got Talent, Howie Mandel is one of the most outspoken famous people with OCD, specifically about being a germaphobe.
+He even wrote a book about it entitled, “Here’s the Deal, Don’t Touch Me.”

 Mandel says he struggled as a child because his symptoms didn’t have a name or diagnosis.
 “So, in my case, they were called Howie,” he wrote in Additude.

 While Mandel does take medication and undergoes psychotherapy, he prefers not to talk about the specifics because what works for him might not work for someone else struggling with OCD.